djalbat/the-occam-user-manual/content/matering-custom-grammars/metastatements-statements-and-terms.md

 Combinator Statement iff Statement
 ```

-Now copy the first of these combinator declarations into the sandbox and also set the start rule name to `combinatorDeclaration`.
+Now copy the first of these combinator declarations into the grammars sandbox and also set the start rule name to `combinatorDeclaration`.
 The following parse tree should appear:

 ```